Shaking Up the Rhythm

 In contrast, there are other risk factors that can be modified and should be addressed:

 - Chronic sunlight exposure

-Following a healthy diet, exercising regularly and maintaining overall health are sound goals for all patients.
-These lifestyle choices may act synergistically to prevent or delay onset or progression of AMD.
+Following a healthy diet, exercising regularly, and maintaining overall health are sound goals for all patients.
+These lifestyle choices may act synergistically to prevent or delay the onset or progression of AMD.
 As a clinician, it is best practice to examine your patient for risk factors and devise a plan of action to prolong their quality of vision.